-13.1 On termination of this Agreement for any reason, the Supplier shall immediately deliver to Parcel Recovery Solutions Ltd all Deliverables whether or not then complete, and return all Customer Materials.
-If the Supplier fails to do so, then Parcel Recovery Solutions Ltd may enter the Supplier’s premises and take possession of them.
-The Supplier shall pay Parcel Recovery Solutions Ltd’s reasonable costs and expenses incurred in enforcing this clause 13.1.
+13.1 On termination of this Agreement for any reason, the Supplier shall immediately deliver to Parcel Recovery Solution Ltd all Deliverables whether or not then complete, and return all Customer Materials.
+If the Supplier fails to do so, then Parcel Recovery Solution Ltd may enter the Supplier’s premises and take possession of them.
+The Supplier shall pay Parcel Recovery Solution Ltd’s reasonable costs and expenses incurred in enforcing this clause 13.1.

 14. FORCE MAJEURE